 RHR = Resting heart rate (beats/minute) = number of heart beats in 20 seconds x 3

-There are other calculations that help with the estimated VO2 max.
+Other calculations help with the estimated VO2 max.
 You can read up on them if you like on this page from Wikipedia.

-Although the algorithms used by Fitness trackers use similar computations, they do look at many other factors in order to improve the accuracy of VO2 max calculation.
+Although the algorithms used by Fitness trackers use similar computations, they do look at many other factors to improve the accuracy of VO2 max calculation.

 Garmin VO2 Max Calculation